janweinreich/EML/README.md

 # Setup

+1) Install the python dependencies `pip install -r requirements.txt`

-1) Download the software package MP-SPDZ needed to perform oblivious transfer calculations (tested with version mp-spdz-0.2.5) from https://github.com/data61/MP-SPDZ
+2) Download the software package MP-SPDZ needed to perform oblivious transfer calculations (tested with version mp-spdz-0.2.5) from https://github.com/data61/MP-SPDZ into the main folder

-2) Copy `CM.pmc` into the subdirectory /mp-spdz-0.2.5/Programs/Source/
+3) Copy `CM.pmc` into the subdirectory /mp-spdz-0.2.5/Programs/Source/

-3) Generate input files for the oblivios transfer protocol
+4) Generate input files for the oblivious transfer protocol using the `learn.py` script

-4) Copy input files to /mp-spdz-0.2.5/Player-Data /Input-P0-0 and /Input-P0-1 respectively
+5) Copy input files to `/mp-spdz-0.2.5/Player-Data/Input-P0-0` and `/Input-P0-1` respectively corresponding to Alice and Bob

-5)
+6)